domestic first class cabin seating.

 The United States is one of the only countries where airlines brand their domestic premium cabin as first class—in most other countries, it’s business class.

-International first class is generally considered luxurious, while modern domestic first class would be considered comfortable, but not luxurious.
+International first class is generally considered luxurious, while modern domestic first class would be considered comfortable but not luxurious.
 A major difference is that international first class fares include lounge access, and domestic first class fares generally don’t (there’s one exception, which is described later).

-Domestic first class is primarily occupied by business travelers and super frequent fliers traveling on upgrades, and these customers typically appreciate practical comfort enhancements, but not bells and whistles.
+Domestic first class is primarily occupied by business travelers and super frequent fliers traveling on upgrades, and these customers typically appreciate practical comfort enhancements but not bells and whistles.

 American is the only US carrier still offering international first class; business class is the top premium cabin for other US carriers on international routes.
 The easiest comparison to make is that domestic first class is roughly equivalent to international business class (with some significant differences to account for the longer flight times internationally) while international first class is an ultra-luxe category of its own.

-How much are first class tickets?
+How much is a first class flight?

 Like tickets in other classes of service, the primary driver of price for first class tickets is demand.
 The more quickly airlines are able to sell seats, the faster the price will increase.
 Airlines use historical sales data to determine the fare for an upcoming flight.
 In general, domestic first class fares are least expensive when business travel demand ebbs in business markets (think New York to Chicago), such as during weekends and holiday periods.